darky/repl-ns/README.md

     // new namespace payload will be passed in props
     // here you can establish DB connection, start HTTP server and so on },
-});
+  sync: true // pass sync: true if your namespace has totally sync behaviour });

 await someNS.ready // promise for ready state of namespace (before, after hooks executed yet)